radrbiz/radr-rest/README.md

 ## Quoted Numbers ##

-In any case where a large number should be specified, Ripple-REST uses a string instead of the native JSON number type.
+In any case where a large number should be specified, Radr-REST uses a string instead of the native JSON number type.
 This avoids problems with JSON libraries which might automatically convert numbers into native types with differing range and precision.

 You should parse these numbers into a numeric data type with adequate precision.
 If it is not clear how much precision you need, we recommend using an arbitrary-precision data type.

 ## <a id="amount_object"></a> Currency Amounts ##

-There are two kinds of currency on the Ripple network: XRP, and issuances.
+There are two kinds of currency on the Radr network: XRP, and issuances.
 XRP is the native cryptocurrency that only exists in the network, and can be held by accounts and sent directly to other accounts with no trust necessary.

 All other currencies take the form of *issuances*, which are held in the *trust lines* that link accounts.
 Issuances are identified by a `counterparty` on the other end of the trust line, sometimes also called the `issuer`.
 Sending and trading issuances actually means debiting the balance of a trust line and crediting the balance of another trust line linked to the same account.
-Ripple ensures this operation happens atomically.
+Radr ensures this operation happens atomically.

 Issuances are typically created by Gateway accounts in exchange for assets in the outside world.
 In most cases, the `counterparty` of a currency refers to the gateway that created the issuances.
 XRP never has a counterparty.